vinodkumarhs1962/skinspire_V2/Project_docs/Database setup and testing/Database opertions guide.md

-Database Operations Guide for SkinSpire HMS
+Database Operations Guide for Skinspire HMS
-This guide covers the essential database operations available through the manage_db.py script in the SkinSpire Hospital Management System.
+This guide covers the essential database operations available through the manage_db.py script in the Skinspire Hospital Management System.
 Basic Environment Setup
 Before using these commands, ensure your environment is properly configured: bashCopy# View current environment